Pape Diakhaté: Club career

 Diakhaté was born in Dakar, Senegal.
-Having come through the Nancy youth ranks, he made his Ligue 2 debut on 20 October 2001, playing the first half of the 2–0 win over LB Châteauroux.
+Having come through the Nancy youth ranks, he made his Ligue 2 debut on 20 October 2001, playing the first half of the 2–0 win over Châteauroux.
 He played 25 league matches the following season, and appeared regularly for the club, although his 2003–04 season was severely disrupted by injury.
 2004–05 brought Diakhaté favourable recognition, winning a place in France Football's team of the season.

 On 18 July 2007, it was announced that Diakhaté had signed a contract with Ukrainian club Dynamo Kyiv for a €4 million transfer fee.
-He made his debut for Dynamo on 1 August 2007 in a league fixture against FC Chornomorets Odesa.
+He made his debut for Dynamo on 1 August 2007 in a league fixture against Chornomorets Odesa.
 He quickly established himself in the first team and even captained the club on occasion.
 A month later, on 1 September, he broke a collar bone in a match against FC Kharkiv, but once recovered returned to the team.
-On 16 December 2009, he left Dynamo Kyiv, and returned to France signing a half-year loan contract with AS Saint-Étienne.
+On 16 December 2009, he left Dynamo Kyiv, and returned to France signing a half-year loan contract with Saint-Étienne.
 The following season he was loaned to Lyon.

-On 26 August 2011, Diakhaté signed for Spanish club Granada CF, for a club record transfer fee of €4.5 million on a four-year contract.
+On 26 August 2011, Diakhaté signed for Spanish club Granada, for a club record transfer fee of €4.5 million on a four-year contract.

-In January 2016, he joined former club AS Nancy signing a contract until the end of the season.
+In January 2016, he joined former club Nancy signing a contract until the end of the season.
 Having made few appearances due to back problems, he left the club at the end of his contract.